-Some of them are well-recognized in Japan but haven’t become popular overseas yet, so today I will introduce one of such products.
+Some of those items are well-recognized in Japan but haven’t become popular overseas yet.
+So today I will introduce one of such products.

-By the way, have you ever heard that there are hot springs in Japan that are generally known as “Japan’s Top 100 Onsen”? which are actually selected by an NPO corporation.
+By the way, have you ever heard that there are hot springs generally known as “Japan’s Top 100 Onsen”?
+They are selected by an NPO corporation.

 Noboribetsu Karurusu Onsen (登別カルルス温泉) in Hokkaido

 An entrance to Karurusu Onsen